 Fentanyl is a synthetic opioid that is far more powerful than heroin.
-Although it has legitimate medical uses for pain management, last year, nearly 75,000 people in the US died from a fentanyl overdose.
-Vanda Felbab-Brown, a senior fellow at the Brookings Institution, has said that the crisis is the "most lethal drug epidemic ever in human history".
+Although it has legitimate medical uses for pain management, it is also at the heart of the US opioids crisis.
+Last year, nearly 75,000 people in the US died from a fentanyl overdose.
+The White House describes fentanyl as "a scourge that has no geographic or political boundaries" while Vanda Felbab-Brown, a senior fellow at the Brookings Institution, has said that the crisis is the "most lethal drug epidemic ever in human history".